Persistent Depressive Disorder in Children

 Persistent depressive disorder (dysthymia)

 With persistent depressive disorder, a child has a low, sad, or irritable mood for at least 1 year.
-He or she may also have major depressive episodes at times.
+They may also have major depressive episodes at times.

 Depression affects a child’s body, mood, and thoughts.
 It can disturb eating, sleeping, or thinking patterns.
 It is not the same as being unhappy or in a blue mood.
 It is also not a sign of weakness.
 It can’t be willed or wished away.
 Children with depression can’t just pull themselves together and get better.
 Treatment is often needed.